My Aim Is True: Packaging and artwork

 The album cover was designed by Barney Bubbles who, like Clover, was uncredited on the sleeve.
 It depicts a checkerboard pattern (surrounding the photo of Costello) on which the phrase "Elvis Is King" is written, which Hinton states was intended as a parody of Bridget Riley's Swinging Sixties op art paintings.
 In the centre, Costello dons his new look and stands in a stiff, pigeon-toed pose clutching a Fender guitar with his large shadow behind him.
-Author Mick St. Michael commented: "This fellow looked like he'd find it hard to aim a paper aeroplane."
+The author Mick St. Michael commented: "This fellow looked like he'd find it hard to aim a paper aeroplane."
 According to Costello, the final shot was one of the only usable images due to the comical nature during the photo session.
 He struck a similar pose in the photo on the back of the original sleeve, where he appeared in monochrome against a coloured background while his head appeared disproportionately large.
 Gouldstone compares his look to "a demented version" of Brains from the 1960s British science fiction series Thunderbirds, actor Woody Allen and Piggy from Lord of the Flies (1954).

 Initially, the cover art was in black-and-white on the front and came in four different colours; later reissues added seven additional variants.
 The first pressings of the record included a flyer that read "Help Us Hype Elvis", which asked buyers to send in a 25-word description of "why they liked the 'English' Elvis".
 According to Hinton, the first 1,000 purchasers earned them a free copy of the LP to be sent to a friend of their choice.
 The idea originated from Warner Bros.
 Records' attempts to gain American musician Van Dyke Parks a larger audience.